apache/trafficcontrol/docs/source/api/cdns_name_name_dnsseckeys_delete.rst

 ``GET``
 =======
-Delete DNSSEC keys for a CDN and all associated Delivery Services.
+Delete DNSSEC keys for a CDN and all associated :term:`Delivery Service`\ s.

 :Auth.
 Required: Yes
 :Roles Required: "admin"